• Home

 About

-The Women’s History Network is a national association and charity for the promotion of women’s history and the encouragement of women and men interested in women’s history.
+The Women’s History Network is a national association and charity for the promotion of women’s history and the encouragement of everyone interested in women’s history.
 Following our establishment in 1991 we have grown year by year and today we are a UK national charity with members including working historians, researchers, independent scholars, teachers, librarians, and many other individuals both within academia and beyond.
-Indeed, the network reaches out...
+Indeed, the network reaches out to anyone...

 Read More→